PyO3/pyo3/Contributing.md

 PyO3 has two sets of benchmarks for evaluating some aspects of its performance.
 The benchmark suite is currently very small - please open PRs with new benchmarks if you're interested in helping to expand it!

-First, there are Rust-based benchmarks located in the `benches` subdirectory.
-As long as you have a nightly rust compiler available on your system, you can run these benchmarks with:
+First, there are Rust-based benchmarks located in the `pyo3-benches` subdirectory.
+You can run these benchmarks with:

-    cargo +nightly bench
+    nox -s bench

 Second, there is a Python-based benchmark contained in the `pytests` subdirectory.
 You can read more about it [here](pytests).